 You’ll typically need good to excellent credit to qualify for the best personal loans.
 That means your FICO score should be 670 or higher if you want the most lending options, the lowest rates, and favorable loan terms.

 But you’re not without options if you have a low credit score.
 Some lenders offer personal loans for bad credit.
-And some let you apply with a cosigner, which can make you eligible for loans you otherwise wouldn’t be, or lower your rate.
+And some let you apply with a cosigner, which can make you eligible for loans you otherwise wouldn’t be or lower your rate.

 Compare personal loans for bad credit

 If you have a credit score below 580, your credit is considered poor, which can make it difficult to qualify for a personal loan with most lenders.
+However, we partner with a handful of lenders that offer personal loans for bad credit.

 Best personal loans for bad credit